 © 2018 Calder Foundation, New York / Artists Rights Society (ARS), New York

 MIT List Visual Arts:

-MIT Campus Art and Architecture Tour
+MIT Campus Art and Landscape Virtual Tour

 MIT’s Percent-for-Art Program, administered by the List Visual Arts Center, now allocates up to $500,000 to commission art for each new major renovation or campus construction project.
 The policy was formally instituted in 1968, but earlier collaborations between artists and architects can be found on MIT’s campus.
 When architect Eero Saarinen designed the MIT Chapel in 1955, sculptor Theodore Roszak designed the bell tower and sculptor Harry Bertoia designed the altar screen.
 In 1985, architect I.M.
 Pei and artists Scott Burton, Kenneth Noland, and Richard Fleischner collaborated on Percent-for-Art projects for the Wiesner building and plaza, home to the MIT List Visual Arts Center and the Media Laboratory.